robertbiv/Crypto-Transaction-Tracker/TERMS_OF_SERVICE.md

 - Incorrect cost basis or gain/loss computations
 - Undetected duplicates or data corruption
 - Incorrect price data or exchange rate errors
-- Tax misstatements or non-compliance
+- Transaction misstatements or non-compliance
 - Audit exposure or penalties from the IRS
 - Data loss or security breaches